pavelnovak1/similarity_search/README.md

 ## Use

 1. Run src.main
-2. Using the GET function:
+2. Using the HTTP GET function:
-    - for ***knn query***: /knn/view/host/k/t
+    - ***K-NN query***:
+    Return K nearest neighbours to the given host.

+      - / knn / view / host / k / t
+      - view: One of 'overall', 'traffic' and 'application'.
+Default is 'overall'.
+      - host: IP address of a specific host.
+      - k: K value to determine how many devices should be in the result.
+      - t: Threshold.
+Every device which is further than t is not included into the result.

     eg. /knn/overall/239.36.249.160/5500/0.0003

     If the address is not found, "IP not found" is displayed, otherwise the list of nearest addresses and their distance is displayed.

+    - ***LOF query***:
+    Return value of a Local Outlier Factor for a specified device.

-    - To display the ***address detail***, use / detail / <string: host> eg detail / 239.36.255.4
+      - / lof / host / IP range
-The address data is displayed if not found, IP not found is displayed.
+      - host: IP address of a specific host.
+      - IP range: IP range in which similar device will be searched.

-    - for ***LOF*** query: / lof / <string: host> eg /lof/239.36.255.4
+    eg. / lof / 239.36.255.4 / 239.36.255

-it is calculated and returns the LOF value for the address.
+    ### LOF values interpetation:

     - \> 1 outlier

     - ~ 1 same as others

     - \< 1 inlier

+    - ***Address Detail***:
+    Shows a detail of a communication profile of a specified host.
+      - / detail / host
+      - host: IP address of a specific host.

+    eg. detail / 239.36.255.4

+    If the address is not found, "IP not found" is displayed, otherwise the communication profile is displayed.

 Guide, how to use all functions of this program is described in the documentation.

+The result is always in the JSON format.